Jigsaw's Gender Pay Information

 Summary

-The bonus payments paid in 2022 were all incentives payments across our retail staff.
-As we grow as a business and expand we are committed to remunerating fairly based on merit and performance.
+The bonus payments paid in 2023 were all incentives payments to our retail staff.
+As we grow as a business and expand, we are committed to remunerating fairly based on merit and performance.